davidshq/garden/content/health/nutrition/smoothies/h-n-smoothies-recipes.md

 ### June 1st, 2025
 - Same as May 1st Mix #1 except:
 	- Include a whole lemon instead of 1/3rd
-	- Add 1 tsp of Tumeric.
+	- Add 1 tsp of Turmeric.

 ### May 1st, 2025